-On August 15, 2018, Anika Parr and Taylor Danielson will undertake a fundraising hike for the GoHawkeye Foundation youth development fund during their summer vacation in Colorado.
-This year’s 8.5-mile hike will begin and end in Telluride.
+On August 26, 2021, Anika Parr and Caroline Didden will undertake a fundraising hike for the GoHawkeye Foundation Youth Development Fund during their summer vacation in Colorado.
+This year’s 10.9-mile hike will begin and end in Telluride.
 Please consider pledging any amount you feel comfortable donating.
 100% of these funds will go towards assisting kids with disabilities to experience the outdoors.

 “Overall, youth are an underserved population in off-road handcycling, due largely to the lack of available equipment.” -Pat Addabbo, Oregon Adaptive Sports Program Director.